alefore/weblog/ten-years-of-edge.md

 ### Testing

-Not very surprising to anyone who knows anything about software engineering, but it bears being said explicitly:
-**tests are an essential part of software**.
+Perhaps not very surprising to anyone who knows anything about software engineering, but it bears being said explicitly: tests are an essential part of software.

 I discovered this relatively early in the journey with Edge.
 When I started, I didn't bother writing tests.